-The Steel merchant bars are used for structural and general construction purposes and vary in physical dimensions, chemical composition, and technical specifications depending on customer need.
-The product characteristics are detailed in table 1, showing a value range based on data from the Danish supplier.
+The Steel beams are used for structural and general construction purposes and vary in physical dimensions, chemical composition, and technical specifications depending on customer need.
+The product characteristics are detailed in table 1, showing a value range based on the supplier manufacturing plants from Spain and Poland in which, the steel beams sold by Stalia AB adhere to.